jhegemann/OpenCapsule/README.md

 These switches can be set to 1 (active) and 0 (inactive) and are used to control program flow.
-For example you can activate Nelder-Mead prefitting (recommended if you can only roughly imagine your initial values for elastic moduli and pressure).
+For example you can activate `NELDERMEAD_PREFITTING` (recommended if you can only roughly imagine your initial values for elastic moduli and pressure).
 If you have measured for example the pressure or know poisson's ratio you can switch of the regression of these specific parameters.
 Note that this is a constraint and will probably lead to higher fit errors.
-In case of only weakly deflated capsules you can deactivate EXTENDED_SHOOTING to improve speed of the algorithm.
+In case of only weakly deflated capsules you can deactivate `EXTENDED_SHOOTING` to improve speed of the algorithm.

 ```
 FIT_PRESSURE 1